AdobeDocs/commerce-operations.en/help/install/prerequisites/database/mysql.md

 *  To enhance your database security posture, enable the [`STRICT_ALL_TABLES`](https://dev.mysql.com/doc/refman/5.7/en/sql-mode.html#sqlmode_strict_all_tables) SQL mode to prevent storing invalid data values, which might cause unwanted database interactions.
 *  If you use MySQL database replication, be aware that Magento does _not_ support MySQL statement-based replication.
 Make sure you use _only_ [row-based replication](https://dev.mysql.com/doc/refman/8.0/en/replication-formats.htmll).

-{:.bs-callout-warning}
+>[!WARNING]
+>
-Magento 2 currently utilizes `CREATE TEMPORARY TABLE` statements inside transactions, which are [incompatible](https://dev.mysql.com/doc/refman/5.7/en/replication-gtids-restrictions.html) with database implementations utilizing GTID-based replication, such as [Google Cloud SQL second-generation instances](https://cloud.google.com/sql/docs/features#differences).
+>Magento 2 currently utilizes `CREATE TEMPORARY TABLE` statements inside transactions, which are [incompatible](https://dev.mysql.com/doc/refman/5.7/en/replication-gtids-restrictions.html) with database implementations utilizing GTID-based replication, such as [Google Cloud SQL second-generation instances](https://cloud.google.com/sql/docs/features#differences).
 Consider MySQL for Cloud SQL 8.0 as an alternative.

-{:.bs-callout-info}
+>[!NOTE]
+>
-If your web server and database server are on different hosts, perform the tasks discussed in this topic on the database server host then see [Set up a remote MySQL database connection]({{page.baseurl }}/install-gde/prereq/mysql_remote.html).
+>If your web server and database server are on different hosts, perform the tasks discussed in this topic on the database server host then see [Set up a remote MySQL database connection]({{page.baseurl }}/install-gde/prereq/mysql_remote.html).

 ## Installing MySQL on Ubuntu {#instgde-prereq-mysql-ubuntu}